Architecture of Canada: Arrival of the Europeans

-The first Europeans to inhabit what would become Canada were the French settlers of New France and Acadia.
-The initial settlements at Port Royal and Quebec City were most concerned with defence, against both First Nations and the English.
-For most of the early history of Quebec city it was dominated by the large fortress and outer walls.
-The city was divided into two sections.
-The Upper Town was home to the fortress, Intendant's house, and churches, these structures were built of stone in imitation of the Baroque architecture then popular in France.
-The Lower Town consisted of densely packed structures on narrow streets, and was the commercial centre and home to the workers.
+The first Europeans to inhabit what would become Canada were the French settlers of the New France settlements of Acadia and Canada.
+The initial settlements at Port Royal and Quebec City were mostly concerned with defence.
+Quebec City was divided into the Upper Town, which housed the fortress, Intendant's house, and churches made of stone in imitation of Baroque architecture, while the Lower Town consisted of densely packed structures on narrow streets.
+In Acadia, buildings were generally more functional, with wood framed walls filled with wattle and daub.
+This type of construction was common throughout both Acadia and New England in the 17th century.

 The settlers of the rural areas along the St. Lawrence largely came from Normandy, and the houses they built echoed their roots.
 The surroundings forced enough differences that a unique style developed, and the house of the New France farmer remains a symbol of French-Canadian nationalism.
 These were rectangular structures of one storey, but with an extremely tall and steep roof, sometimes almost twice as tall as the house below.
 This roof design perhaps developed to prevent the accumulation of snow.
 The houses were usually built of wood, though the surviving ones are almost all built of stone.
 Landmarks in the rural areas were the churches and the mansion of the seigneurs.
 The seigneurs built much larger homes for themselves, but rarely were the manors ornate.
 Each parish had its church, often smaller copies of major churches in Quebec City or Montreal.
 A unique style of French-Canadian church thus developed.

 The first English settlements in what would become Canada were in Newfoundland, growing out of the temporary fishing settlements that had been established in the sixteenth century.
 The first English settlement in the Maritimes was in Halifax, and then along the South Shore.
 The style that developed in the Maritimes was very close to the architecture of New England.
 Trade links between the two areas were close, and many of the settlers in the Maritimes were from there.
 Some of the first houses erected in Halifax were actually prefabricated structures assembled in Boston or New York and shipped to the new settlement.
 Cape Cod style cottages were built throughout the region.
 However, the influence of the Foreign Protestants was also felt as the architecture of the region also borrowed some techniques and styles from Germany and Switzerland, notably at Lunenburg.
 Even today, these influences can be seen in modern architecture on the Shobac Campus in Kingsburg, Nova Scotia.